PythonCharmers/python-future/docs/quickstart.rst

 To convert existing Python 3 code
 ---------------------------------

-To offer backward compatibility with Python 2, you can use the ``futurize`` script with the ``--from3`` parameter.
+To offer backward compatibility with Python 2 from your Python 3 code, you can use the ``pasteurize`` script.
 This adds these lines at the top of each module::

     from __future__ import absolute_import